The New Year brings new tools and strategies that small businesses can use to embrace these 2020 digital marketing trends

 For example, a brick-and-mortar retailer may use text messages (SMS) to direct customers to the deals on their website.
 Then, the website may display online offers that are available inside the brick-and-mortar store so that the customer can pick up the purchase rather than waiting for delivery.
 Inside the brick-and-mortar store, the customer may receive loyalty points or discounts that can be used for future offers, thereby continuing the customer relationship beyond one purchase.
 This integrated and interrelated customer experience provides multiple opportunities to convert the customer into a purchaser.

 At first glance, you may be hesitant to use SMS to interact with customers, lest your business be viewed as overly intrusive.
 However, nearly 75% of mobile marketers believe SMS is a highly effective marketing tool when integrated with a full mobile marketing plan.
 Using SMS, email, web ads, streaming video ads, and non-digital media gives your business the level of interaction necessary to build your brand.
+A good way to increase your conversion is sending abandoned carts text messages.
+You can check this guide about abandoned cart SMS examples.

 More online interactions are taking place via voice commands.
 Voice assistants, such as Siri, and smart speakers, such as Echo, have improved to the point that many of your potential customers now prefer speaking over typing.
 This new tech has started to be seen as a type of home improvement for some households.